aide-examples/.github/profile/README.md

 <img src="AIDE.jpg" align="left" style="margin-right:20px;width:200px;"/> **AIDE Examples** demonstrate how to build professional software using agent-based development.

-Our mission is to explore the intersection of AI and software engineering, providing practical examples for educational purpose.
+We provide well-engineered practical examples for educational purposes - be it in classroom or for self-study.

-All project repositories were built in co-operation with AI agents (mainly *Anthropic Claude Console*).
+All projects were built in co-operation with AI agents (mainly *Anthropic Claude Console*).
-Less than 2% of the documentation and code were manually crafted.
+Less than 2% of source code and documentation were manually crafted.

 ---